Introduction

 1.1 What is Developer Mode?

-Developer Mode is a hidden feature in Android devices designed primarily for developers and advanced users.
-It unlocks a variety of tools and settings that are not available in the standard user interface.
-These tools can be used for debugging, testing applications, and accessing advanced system settings.
+Developer Mode is a hidden feature in Android devices to primarily cater to developers and advanced users.
+It exposes a set of tools and settings unavailable to the common user.
+The tools offered can be used to debug, test applications, and access various advanced system settings.

 1.2 Purpose and Benefits

-• Performance Monitoring: Provides tools to monitor the performance and resource usage of apps and the system.
+Performance Monitoring: It monitors the performance and resource utilization of both the apps and the system.

 2. How to Enable Developer Mode on the OPPO A72